liuxuan6105/FUIM/README.md

-# Frequent-utility-itemset-mining
- two novel algorithms named FUIMTWU-Tree (Frequent-utility Itemset Mining based on TWU-Tree) and FUIMTF-Tree (Frequent-utility Itemset Mining based on TF-Tree) are presented based on the integration of IHUP and HUI-Miner.
+Two novel algorithms named FUIMTWU-Tree (Frequent-utility Itemset Mining based on TWU-Tree) and FUIMTF-Tree (Frequent-utility Itemset Mining based on TF-Tree) are presented based on the integration of IHUP and HUI-Miner.
+The TWU-tree and TF-Tree structures are utilized to avoid the unnecessary utility-list construction of itemsets that do not appear in a transaction dataset.